Itgotworse26/Used_Cars_Fuel_Types/README.md

 3. Do electric car companies have a market opportunity in India?
 4. Whether diesel or petrol sells at a better price.
 5. Whether diesel or petrol have more mileage at the time of selling.

+## Database
+We plan on cleaning the data and then adding it to create a SQL database.

 ## Machine Learning Model